 At the organizational level, autonomous branch offices are to a certain extent independent from the parent company.
 For instance, an autonomous branch office usually has its own management with executive powers, a separate bank account, and accounting as well as independent business assets.

 Foreign companies can register an autonomous branch office in Germany if they are entered in a foreign commercial register (or a comparable directory).
 The autonomous branch office must be entered in the commercial register (Handelsregister) and registered with the local trade office (Gewerbeamt).
+From August 2022 onward, online procedures of commercial register applications will be significantly extended.
 The involvement of a German notary is required.
 Documentation verifying the existence of the head office company as well as the power of representation for persons acting on behalf of it is needed for the registration.